 THERE is a new number to dial for the police for non-urgent calls.

-The aim is to create an easy way to contact any local police force to report non-emergency crimes, disorder or anti-social behaviour or to speak to local police officers.
+The aim is to create an easy way to contact the local police force to report non-emergency crimes, disorder or anti-social behaviour or to speak to local police officers.

 “The introduction of an easy-to-remember, three-digit number should help address this.
 It is also hoped that the introduction of 101 will help divert more non-urgent calls away from the 999 system, freeing up call handlers to deal with genuine emergencies.”

 When calling 101, the system determines the caller’s location and connects them to the force covering that area.
-A recorded message announces which police force the caller is being connected to, but gives a choice if they are on a boundary between two or more forces.
-There is also an option to speak to an operator to contact another force.
+A recorded message announces which police force the caller is being connected to, but gives them a choice if they are on a boundary between two or more forces.
+There is also an option of speaking to an operator to contact another force.